 Recorded laser images have hardly been seen by audiences, which is one reason why this restored print of LASERIMAGE is so special.
 Lasers are typically an unappreciated utility in daily life: laser pointers in the classroom, laser printers in the office, CD or DVD players occasionally used.
 Lasers in live shows, of the kind that Garmire envisioned, have cultivated an audience of laser art appreciators.

-A digital copy of LASERIMAGE, produced from the original negative, is specially available to view here, courtesy of the Exploratorium in San Francisco.
+A digital copy of LASERIMAGE, produced from the original negative, is specially available to view here on Science & Film, courtesy of the Exploratorium in San Francisco.
 LASERIMAGE was preserved in 2018 by BB Optics with a grant from the National Film Preservation Foundation, and was presented at the Museum of the Moving Image during the 2018 Orphan Film Symposium.

 For more on Laserium, look out for a documentary called GODS OF LIGHT, directed Bjorn Schaller, which is currently in the final stages of post-production.